Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Introduction

-Accordingly, this paper proposes a Transformer-based structure (named Scene-Rep Transformer) to better capture the relations of the heterogeneous elements and inject predictive information into the scene representation, in order to augment the ability of the RL-based decision-making scheme and speed up training.
-First off, we construct a multi-stage Transformer (MST), which encodes the raw heterogeneous scene elements' information (e.g., the agent's historical motion states and candidate route waypoints) and fuse the information to represent the interactions between them.
-The MST would yield a single latent feature vector about the driving scene at a given time step.
-Then, we introduce the sequential latent Transformer (SLT) to distill the common features from a sequence of latent-action pairs from future steps into the latent at the current step, using a self-supervised learning method.
-The purpose of SLT is to acquire a core understanding of the sequential dynamics of the environment and thus reduce the exploration space because the current latent representation contains the consistent information of future steps.
+Accordingly, this paper proposes a Transformer-based structure, named Scene-Rep Transformer, to better capture the relationships among heterogeneous elements and inject predictive information into the scene representation, in order to enhance the ability of the RL-based decision-making schemes and expedite training.
+First, we construct a multi-stage Transformer (MST) that encodes raw heterogeneous scene element information, such as the agent's historical motion states and candidate route waypoints, and fuses the information to represent their interactions.
+The MST produces a single latent feature vector about the driving scene at a given time step.
+Second, we introduce the sequential latent Transformer (SLT) to distill the common features from a sequence of latent-action pairs from future time steps into the latent at the current step, using a self-supervised learning method.
+The purpose of SLT is to acquire a core understanding of the sequential dynamics of the environment and reduce the exploration space because the current latent representation contains consistent information about future steps.
 The SLT is only used in the training process to facilitate the learning of latent vectors and speed up training.
-Eventually, the SAC-based decision-making module would take as input the refined latent feature vector and outputs better-quality decisions.
-The main contributions of this paper can be outlined as follows: \begin{enumerate} \item A novel Transformer-based scene representation learning framework is designed to effectively augment the ability of RL-based decision-making systems (both training and testing) in urban driving scenarios. \item A multi-stage Transformer is proposed to encode the information of heterogeneous scene elements and model the interactions among agents and map waypoints, yielding a latent scene representation for the RL module.
-A sequential latent Transformer with an augmented self-supervised learning objective is proposed to distill the predictive sequential information into the latent representation to facilitate RL training. \item The proposed framework is validated under multiple demanding urban driving scenarios and shows a significant effect in improving the RL driving agent's performance in terms of data efficiency, task success rates, and interpretability.
+Eventually, the SAC-based decision-making module takes as input the refined latent feature vector and outputs better-quality decisions.
+The main contributions of this paper can be outlined as follows: \begin{enumerate} \item A novel Transformer-based scene representation learning framework is designed to effectively augment the ability of RL-based decision-making systems in urban driving scenarios, both in training and testing. \item A multi-stage Transformer is proposed to encode the information of heterogeneous scene elements and model the interactions among agents and map waypoints, resulting in a latent scene representation for the RL module.
+A sequential latent Transformer with an augmented self-supervised learning objective is proposed to distill the predictive sequential information into the latent representation to facilitate RL training. \item {The proposed framework is analytically proved with performance boosting.} It is further validated under multiple challenging interactive driving scenarios and shows a significant effect in improving the RL driving agent's performance in terms of data efficiency, task success rates, and interpretability.
 The effects of different components of our framework are also investigated. \end{enumerate}